-This comes as the federal government’s new migration review found “hard choices are required” to halt the increase in “permanently temporary” migrants in Australia.
+This comes as the federal government’s new found “hard choices are required” to halt the increase in “permanently temporary” migrants in Australia.
 These are people who have lived in the country for an extended period, but have no path to permanent residency or citizenship.

 They included changes to help international students get jobs and stay in Australia, particularly those with “high potential”.
 It also recommended the federal government “review the drivers” to minimise the number of international students becoming “permanently temporary” migrants in the first place.

 This will need the government to take a better look at the role universities and vocational colleges play in migration to ensure we have both a sustainable migration system and a thriving education sector.

 Temporary migrants have a visa allowing them to stay in Australia for an extended period, but they are not permanent migrants or Australian citizens.
 The recent migration review found the rise in “permanently temporary” visa holders “has caused harm” to Australia and migrants, noting both uncertainty and the “risk of migrant worker exploitation”.

 The government has also committed to expanding for international graduates.
 These rights enable former students in certain courses to stay for a period after their course.
 This can range from 18 months to six years.

 Education institutions play a vital role in driving the supply of temporary migrants.
 Enrolling in a university or vocational course can enable access to longer visas.